-8. Data Recommended: The Calibration Working Group (CWG) recommends that data on, or after, 02 November 2022 is best to use because this follows a Look Up Table (LUT) update that adjusted the blooming filter.
+8. Data Recommended: The Calibration Working Group (CWG) recommends using data on, or after, the date 12 February 2025, which is in compliance with when the analysis period for the Provisional validation analysis began.

 Contact for further information: OSPO User Services at SPSD.UserServices@noaa.gov